 - Pantry staples (cooking oils, spices, sugar, flour, vanilla extract, top ramen, rice)

-- Water filter (One that alkalizes water)
+- Water filter pitcher

 - Makeup mirror